system76/tech-docs/src/models/gaze16/internal-overview.md

 - Keyboard connector is highlighted in yellow
 - Keyboard backlight connector is highlighted in cyan
-- Power button/LED connector is highlighted in pink
+- Power button/LED connector is highlighted in red
-- Front LED connector is highlighted in red